REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Reflection-Aware Online Reinforcement Learning

 \subsection{Online Reinforcement Learning}

-\paragraph{GRPO training.} We adopt Grouped Relative Policy Optimization (GRPO, \citealp{DeepSeekMathPushing_SWZ+24}).
-Specifically, for each question in a given dataset, GRPO samples a group of outputs in parallel from the old policy model and then optimizes the current policy model by increasing the probability of outputs with high advantage and decreasing those with low advantage, which is normalized based on the reward.
+\paragraph{Online RL.} We adopt Grouped Relative Policy Optimization (GRPO, \citealp{DeepSeekMathPushing_SWZ+24}).
+Specifically, for each question in a given dataset, GRPO samples a group of paths $S=\{s_1, ..., s_G\}$ in parallel from the policy model.
+Then, for each path $s_i$, we calculate its reward $r_i$ as the sum of several reward functions introduced later.
+These rewards are normalized within the group $S$ to get the advantage of each path, i.e., $a_i=\frac{r_i-\operatorname{mean}(\mathbf{r})}{\operatorname{std}(\mathbf{r})}$.
+Finally, the policy model is optimized by increasing the probability of paths with high advantage and decreasing the probability of those with low advantage.

-\paragraph{Accuracy reward.} Consistent with DeepSeek R1, we employ the rule-based accuracy reward to mitigate reward hacking.
+Following \citet{DeepSeekMathPushing_SWZ+24}, we apply the rule-based accuracy reward $\text{R}_\text{Acc}$ to mitigate reward hacking.
 Specifically, we extract the final answer and compare it with the gold answer to verify its correctness.
 The reward is 1 for a correct answer and 0 otherwise.

-\paragraph{Length reward.} Following Kimi K1.5 \citep{KimiK15_DGX+25}, we incorporate a length reward to improve the LRM's efficiency.
+\paragraph{Length reward.} Following Kimi K1.5 \citep{KimiK15_DGX+25}, we incorporate a length reward to improve efficiency.
 Formally, given a group of sampled responses $\{s_1, ..., s_G\}$, where $\text{max\_len}$ is the length of the longest response and $\text{min\_len}$ is that of the shortest, the length reward for the $i$-th response is: